There is nothing better than playing a tourist in your own town.

 Kato Paphos is one of those places where you can walk in anytime during the week and feel like on holiday.

 Last week I had a day off to celebrate a wedding anniversary and instead of the usual dinner, we spent the whole day walking around Kato Paphos, enjoying great food, wine & views.

 Kato Paphos is full of contrast – tourist traps on one side of the road, and some of the coolest local restaurants on the other.

-Kato Paphos means “lower Paphos” as opposed to rest of the city stretching up in the hills and further away from the sea.
+Kato Paphos means “lower Paphos” as opposed to the rest of the city stretching up in the hills and further away from the sea.
 It’s where you find the most hotels, restaurants and where the promenade fills with people enjoying their summer holiday.

 Get some comfy shoes & pack your sun lotion.

 I recommend Theo’s Restaurant with beautiful views, decor & delicious fresh food.
 The fried halloumi is absolutely delicious!

 If you’re not into mosaics, trust me you will love the views from the park and you can snap up a few cool photos with the lighthouse.

-If you fancy something a little elevated, Notios restaurant has a lovely lunch menu complete with Sushi and selection of delicious sandwiches and salads.
+If you fancy something a little elevated, Notios restaurant has a lovely lunch menu complete with Sushi and a selection of delicious sandwiches and salads.
 The views from both restaurants are amazing and the service is top class.

-Dine under the stars while listening to live jazz band and taste one of their signature cocktails.
-Cool place to watch the sunset & toast to the glittering sea with a glass of sparkling in hand.
+Dine under the stars while listening to a live jazz band and taste one of their signature cocktails.
+A cool place to watch the sunset & toast to the glittering sea with a glass of sparkling in hand.

 Alternative – we ended up having dinner at Namaste, which has the most delicious Indian food on the island.
 No sunset views, but the food makes up for it!

-If you fancy a day without the car, you can take a bus to the Harbour and enjoy the whole day without having to worry about driving back.
+If you fancy a day without a car, you can take a bus to the Harbour and enjoy the whole day without having to worry about driving back.